cambrian-mllm/cambrian/README.md

-## Cambrian Instruction Tuning Data
+## Cambrian-10M Instruction Tuning Data
 <p align="center">
     <img src="images/cambrian7m.png" alt="Cambrian-7M">
 </p>

-In this work, we curated a very large pool of instruction tuning data, which we refer to as Cambrian-10M for us and future works to study data in training MLLMs.
-We uploaded all of the data we collected, generated and distilled from GPT-4 to our [huggingface page](https://huggingface.co/datasets/nyu-visionx/Cambrian-10M).
+In this work, we collect a very large pool of instruction tuning data, Cambrian-10M, for us and future work to study data in training MLLMs.
+In our preliminary study, we filter the data down to a high quality set of 7M curated data points, which we call Cambrian-7M.
+Both of these datasets are available in the following Hugging Face Dataset: [Cambrian-10M](https://huggingface.co/datasets/nyu-visionx/Cambrian-10M).

 ### Data Collection
 We collected a diverse range of visual instruction tuning data from various sources, including VQA, visual conversation, and embodied visual interaction.
 To ensure high-quality, reliable, and large-scale knowledge data, we designed an Internet Data Engine.